lawrennd/old_talks/_ml/modelling-things.md

 \subsection{Acknowledgments}

-I've benefited over the years from conversations with a number of friends and colleagues, among those I can identify that influenced the thinking in this paper are Tony O'Hagan, John Kent, David J. C. MacKay, Richard Wilkinson, Darren Wilkinson, Bernhard Sch\"olkopf, Zoubin Ghahramani.
+I've benefited over the years from conversations with a number of friends and colleagues, among those I can identify that influenced the thinking in this paper are Tony O'Hagan, John Kent, David J. C. MacKay, Richard Wilkinson, Darren Wilkinson, Bernhard Schölkopf, Zoubin Ghahramani.
 Naturally, the responsibility for the sensible bits is theirs, the errors are all mine.

 \thanks